 Inclusionary housing is a local land use policy that is intended to increase the supply of affordable housing in the community by establishing affordability requirements or incentives that apply to new development.
 The local government requires or incentivizes local housing developers to designate some percentage of the total units within new developments as affordable to households of specified income levels for a certain time period.
 One of the benefits of inclusionary housing is that affordable units are integrated with market rate units within the same areas or neighborhoods.
-This allows for a more even geographic distribution of affordable housing throughout the community as opposed to concentrations of affordable units within a few developments that contain only affordable units.
+This allows for a more geographic distribution of affordable housing throughout the community as opposed to concentrations of affordable housing within a few affordable housing developments.